afkrause/libretracker/README.md

 1. check if both cameras of the headset are working properly using a webcam tool (for windows, AMCap works very reliably: http://noeld.com/programs.asp?cat=video#AMCap )

-2. make sure there is enough USB bandwith to server two webcams simultaneously if libretracker exits with the OpenCV error: " videoio(MSMF): can't grab frame.", you most likely have connected both cameras to the same USB hub. try to choose different USB ports on your PC / Laptop. try to avoid long USB extension cables.
+2. make sure there is enough USB bandwith to serve two webcams simultaneously. if libretracker exits with the OpenCV error: " videoio(MSMF): can't grab frame.", you most likely have connected both cameras to the same USB hub. try to choose different USB ports on your PC / Laptop. try to avoid long USB extension cables.
 This results in frame capture problems, too.